pungggi/bc_al_upgradeassistant/README.md

 - `id`: A unique identifier
 - `description`: A brief description of the documentation
 - `url`: (Optional) Link to the documentation resource

+### Documentation References

+#### Summary Report

+The documentation reference summary report shows:

+- Statistical overview with completion percentages
+- References grouped by file with status and notes
+- References grouped by documentation ID to track related changes (in a separate view)
+- Status indicators:
+  - ✅ Done
+  - ⏳ Pending
+  - ❌ Not Implemented

+The summary is displayed in two separate editor views for easy navigation between file-based and ID-based organization of references.

 ## Events